rangle/ngCourse2/handout/01-features.md

 #### Decorators

-Decorators are an existing proposal for a future version of JavaScript, but the Angular 2 team _really_ wanted to use them, so they have been included in TypeScript.
+Decorators are an existing proposal for a future version of JavaScript, but the Angular 2 team _really_ wanted to use them, and they have been included in TypeScript.

 Decorators are functions that are invoked with a prefixed `@` symbol, and _immediately_ followed by a `class`, parameter, method, or property.
-The decorator function is supplied information about the `class`, parameter, or method, and the decorator function returns something in its place.
+The decorator function is supplied information about the `class`, parameter, or method, and the decorator function returns something in its place, _or_ manipulates its target in some way.
 Typically the "something" a decorator returns is the same thing that was passed in, it's just been augmented in some way.

-Decorators are quite new in TypeScript, and most use cases demonstrate the use of existing decorators.
+Decorators are quite new in TypeScript, and most use cases demonstrate the use of _existing_ decorators.
 However decorators are just functions, and are easier to reason about after walking through a few examples.

-So decorators are functions, and there are four things (`class`, parameter, method, and property) that can be decorated; consequently there are four different function signatures for decorators:
+Decorators are functions, and there are four things (`class`, parameter, method, and property) that can be decorated; consequently there are four different function signatures for decorators: